I’m sure you know what a foot-log is, but last night I found out neither of my girls had a clue what the words meant.

 Foot-logs can still be found around people’s houses and you’ll find them along the trails that criss-cross our national parks.
 But in the modern world we live in, foot-logs aren’t as common as they were in days gone by when folks walked most everywhere they went.

-As I listened to the girls and their friends last night-I was disappointed in myself.
+As I listened to the girls and their friends last night, I was disappointed in myself.
 I thought how in the world do my children not know what a foot log is?
-I felt slightly better when their friend from down the road didn't know either.
-His Daddy grew up just like I did and somehow didn't manage to convey what a foot log was to him-so I wasn't alone.
-But I was heartened when the term was explained by one of their other friends.
+I felt slightly better when their friend from down the road didn’t know either.
+His Daddy grew up just like I did and somehow didn’t manage to convey what a foot-log was to him-so I wasn’t alone.
+I was heartened when the term was explained by one of their other friends.

-And just in case you don't know what a foot log is-B. Ruth explains it very well: "Of course the footlog you mean is a log of sorts to help you across the branch, creek, stream to keep from getting your britchey legs wet."
+And just in case you don’t know what a foot-log is Blind Pig reader B. Ruth explains it very well: “Of course the footlog you mean is a log of sorts to help you across the branch, creek, stream to keep from getting your britchey legs wet.”